c9s/goose/README.md

     - goose pkg doesn't register any SQL drivers anymore, thus no driver `panic()` conflict within your codebase!
     - goose pkg doesn't have any vendor dependencies anymore
+- The goose migration table can be specified to the custom table name.
 - We use timestamped migrations by default but recommend a hybrid approach of using timestamps in the development process and sequential versions in production.

 # Install